 Official configuration for connection pool feature contains special option ‘Simultaneous requests per connection’ that allows you to tune concurrent request per single connection.
 We use cassandra driver protocol v3 and it uses the next values by default:

 Considering the fact that we are actually pulling data from 10,000 devices, default values are definitely not enough.
 So we have done changes in the code and updated values for LOCAL and REMOTE hosts and set them to the maximum possible values:

 Test results after the applied changes are listed below.

 The results were much better, but far from even 1 million messages per minute.
-We have not seen pauses in CPU load during our tests on c4.xlarge any more.
-CPU load was high (80-95%) during entire test.
-We have done couple thread dumps to verify that cassandra driver does not awaiting available connections and indeed we have not seen this issue anymore.
+We have not seen pauses in CPU load during our tests on c4.xlarge anymore.
+CPU load was high (80-95%) during the entire test.
+We have done couple thread dumps to verify that cassandra driver does not await available connections and indeed we have not seen this issue anymore.

 Number of requests per second was around 10K

-Our main goal was to identify how much MQTT messages we can handle using single Thingsboard server running on c4.2xlarge.
-We will cover horizontal scalability of Thingsboard cluster in a separate article.
-So, we decided to move Cassandra to three c4.xlarge separate instances with default configuration and launch gatling stress test tool from two separate c4.xlarge instances simultaneously to minimize possible affect on latency and throughput by thirdparty.
+Our main goal was to identify how much MQTT messages we can handle using single ThingsBoard server running on c4.2xlarge.
+We will cover horizontal scalability of ThingsBoard cluster in a separate article.
+So, we decided to move Cassandra to three c4.xlarge separate instances with default configuration and launch gatling stress test tool from two separate c4.xlarge instances simultaneously to minimize the possible affect on latency and throughput by thirdparty.